yeykawb/consid_dbt/README.md

 code .
 ```

+Since `dbt` is a Python package, all we need is a simple Python image to run it.
 Edit the `Dockerfile` with this content.

 ```docker
 #Dockerfile